Tsai Cao-ju

-Tsai Cao-ju (蔡草如, 1919–2007), was a painter from Tainan City, Taiwan.
+Tsai Cao-ju (Chhoà Chháu-jû (蔡草如, Tsai Tsao-ju), 1919–2007), was a painter from Tainan City, Taiwan.
 Most of Tsai’s works are temple paintings(廟宇彩繪), eastern gouache (膠彩), and ink works(水墨畫), but the artist is also known for his watercolors and oil paintings.

 Life

 Tsai Cao-ju was born in Eirakucho(永樂町), Tainan City (present-day Puji Street普濟街) during the period of Japanese rule.
 His father was a craftsman who was an expert in creating exquisite bronzeware, and who was exceptional in his crafting and design skills.
 Although his father was talented artistically, he was not good at handling finance, and as a result, the family suffered from financial hardships.
 Fortunately, Tsai’s mother, Chen Ming-Hua (1897-1960), was an expert at embroidery and pottery painting, which provided some relief to the family’s financial burdens.
-Tsai’s mother was the older sister of renowned temple painter Chen Yu-Feng(陳玉峰, 1900-1964).
+Tsai’s mother was the older sister of renowned temple painter Chen Yu-Feng(陳玉峰 (Tân Gio̍k-hong), 1900-1964).
 Thus, Tsai’s interest and talent in fine art, which had been evident since his childhood, was perhaps a consequence of the artistic lineage on both his mother’s and his father’s side, but it is also likely to have stemmed from his upbringing.
 In particular, the impact of the artistic family on his mother’s side made a deep impression.

 In 1927, Tsai entered the Tainan City Second Public Elementary School (the present-day Tainan Municipal Liren Elementary School臺南市北區立人國小), and while he was in grade six, Tsai attended the national poster competition, organized by the Government-General, at which he won first prize.
-At the time, veteran painter Liao Chi-chun(廖繼春) lived in Tainan.
+At the time, veteran painter Liao Chi-chun(廖繼春; Liāu Kè-chhun) lived in Tainan.
 He was 17 years older than Tsai, and was a teacher at Chang Jung Middle School.
 Liao also owned a painting supply store in Takasago, which was on today’s Section 1 of Minquan Road.
 Displayed in the store were some of Liao’s works, including Still Life(靜物) and Nude Woman(裸女), both of which were selected for the first Taiwan Fine Art Exhibition (1902), as well as Courtyard with Plantain Trees(有芭蕉樹的庭園), which was selected for the Imperial Fine Art Academy Exhibition.
 These works left a deep impression on the mind of the young Tsai, and inspired his idea to study in Tokyo.